 by Gloria Stella

-Gloria Stella is a film producer, author, pastor’s wife and mom of three young children.
+Gloria Stella is a film producer, content creator, author, and mom of three young children.
 She recently produced and co-directed the faith-based dramedy “Tulsa” and co-authored the books, “I Can’t Help the Way I Feel?” and “CounterCulture Marriage” alongside her husband, Robert Stella, who serves as the Free Chapel Midtown Campus Pastor in Atlanta.
 Connect with Gloria on social media at @thegloriastella.